Long-missing Alexander Hamilton letter put on public display - NewsBreak

 Long-missing Alexander Hamilton letter put on public display

-It will be featured alongside Massachusetts’ original copy of the Declaration of Independence.
+It will be featured alongside Massachusetts’ original copy of the Declaration of Independence, The Associated Press reported.

-Hamilton, the first Secretary of the Treasury who’s been getting renewed attention in recent years because of the hit Broadway musical that bears his name, wrote the letter to the Marquis de Lafayette, the French aristocrat who served as a general in the Continental Army.
+Hamilton, the first Secretary of the Treasury, wrote the letter to the Marquis de Lafayette, the French aristocrat who served as a general in the Continental Army.

-Dated July 21, 1780, it details an imminent British threat to French forces in Rhode Island.

 “We have just received advice from New York through different channels that the enemy are making an embarkation with which they menace the French fleet and army,” Hamilton wrote.
 “Fifty transports are said to have gone up the Sound to take in troops and proceed directly to Rhode Island.”